Brooks Koepka delivers another major performance to win PGA

 Koepka had to share the loudest cheers with California club pro Michael Block, who put on an amazing show over four days.
 Block made a hole-in-one on the 15th hole while playing with Rory McIlroy, and then made two tough par putts at the end for a fourth straight 70.

-He tied for 15th, giving him a return date to the PGA Championship last year.
+He tied for 15th, giving him a return date to the PGA Championship next year at Valhalla.
+It was the best finish by a club pro since Lonnie Nielsen tied for 11 in 1986 at Inverness.

 “The most surreal moment I've ever had in my life,” Block said.
 “I'm living a dream and making sure I'm enjoying the moment.
 Not getting any better than this — no way in hell.”

+Block charges $125 a lesson at Arroyo Trabuco in Mission Viejo, California.
+He earned just short of $290,000 at Oak Hill.

-The fifth major for Koepka might have been the sweetest of all considering the scrutiny of pedestrian play brought on my injuries and his decision to join LIV Golf, where he has won two times.
+For Koepka, his fifth major might have been the sweetest of all considering the scrutiny of his pedestrian play brought on by injuries and his decision to join LIV Golf, where he has won two of the 54-hole events.

 A month ago at the Masters, Koepka lost a two-shot lead in the final round by playing tentatively and was overrun by Jon Rahm.
 He vowed he would not do that again, and Koepka delivered in a major way, just like he used to.